universal-ctags/ctags/docs/man/ctags.1.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Exuberant-ctags has the concept of "fields" and "extras".
 They are common
 between parsers of different languages.
-Universal-ctags extends this concept
+Universal Ctags extends this concept
 by providing language-specific fields and extras.

 .. options should be explained and revised here